Bryukh/checkio-articles/golden-pyramid.md

 # Recursive

-The first obvious idea is to use recursion and calculate all paths from top to down.
+The first obvious idea is to use recursion and calculate all paths from the top down.
-When we down to one level, then all below available cells are the new sub-triangle and we can start our function one more time for the new triangle.
-And so on until we reach the bottom.
+When we move down a level, then all available cells below are a new sub-triangle and we can start our function again for the new triangle- and so on until we reach the bottom.
-Simple and obviously.
+Simple and obvious.

 ```
 def golden_pyramid(triangle, row=0, column=0, total=0):